HolySmith24/Lufia_2Tracker/README.md

 How to use

 step 1
-put the pack in ...\EmoTracker\packs
+put the pack in ...documents\EmoTracker\packs

 step 2
 open EmoTracker